tonyzhao626/spectrum-allocation/README.md

 # Spectrum Allocation Dashboard
-US spectrum allocation dashboard
+US spectrum allocation dashboard.
 It has tables and charts such as gantt charts.

 ## Tech Stack